 Worrying sympathies, worrying amnesias

-"Remember," continues the Voice of America, "when Russia bombed Belgrade, invaded and occupied Iraq, started an eighteen-year quagmire in Afghanistan, created anarchy in Libya, financed and armed al-Qaeda in Syria, and expanded its bases as far as the borders of the United States?
+“Remember,” the Voice of America continues, “when Russia bombed Belgrade, invaded and occupied Iraq, began an eighteen-year quagmire in Afghanistan, created anarchy in Libya, financed and armed al-Qaeda in Syria, and expanded its bases to the borders of the United States?
 No?
-Neither do we. "
+Not even us."

 Perhaps the US soldiers are simply tired of the failures of the army and intelligence and recognize the uncomfortable fact that Russia has often been of a different opinion compared to the choices (later turned out to be wrong) made by the USA in terms of wars to replace regimes around the world .